structuremap/structuremap/documentation/get-structuremap.md

     PM> Install-Package StructureMap

+or if you need a strong named version of StructureMap:

+    PM> Install-Package structuremap-signed

+**The StructureMap team believes strong naming to be a blight upon the .Net land and we really wish folks would quit using it, but we understand that some circumstances absolutely require it.**

 ## Source

 StructureMap's source is hosted on [GitHub](https://github.com/structuremap/structuremap/).
 If you want to fix a bug or just want to tinker with an idea, we love receiving pull requests!
 Start by creating your own [fork](https://github.com/structuremap/structuremap/fork) on Github.